natydasilva/PPforest/cran-comments.md

-This is the second version of the package.
+This is the third version of the package.
 I have fixed some bugs without adding any significant new features.
-The changes are done to get PPforest and the new dplyr version (0.7.5) working together smoothly.
+I have changed the vignette that contain unbalanced codechunk delimiters and I have included PPforest paper references

 # Test Environments
-* local OS X (Sierra) install, R 3.5.0
+* local OS X (Catalina) install, R 4.1.1
 * win-builder (devel and release)
-* ubuntu 18.04, R 3.5.0

 # R CMD check results